Starlink Internet Guide

 Is Starlink Reliable?

-For most households, Starlink is reliable enough for daily streaming, video calls, working from home, and general use.
-It is not yet as rock-solid as a wired fibre connection for latency-critical professional applications, but for the vast majority of Canadians in areas without fibre, it is the most reliable option available.
+For most rural households, Starlink is reliable enough for daily streaming, video calls, school, and work from home.
+It is not as steady as fibre for jobs where every second matters, but it is often the best option where wired internet is poor or missing.

 Frequently Asked Questions